jonbnewman/mobx-store-provider/docs/typescript.md

 }
 ```

-As demonstrated above, you have to explicitly create the interface that describes the model you want typescript to handle correcly.
+As demonstrated above, you have to explicitly create the interface that describes the model.
 This is cumbersome and error prone because you have to ensure to do this every place you use your model.

 ## New v2.x API

-When using v2.x of **mobx-store-provider** and later, the typing is correctly inferred for you through the use of typescript generics and some minorish (but breaking) API changes/adjustments.
+When using v2.x of **mobx-store-provider** and later, the typing is correctly inferred for you:

-This can be seen in the following:

 ```javascript
 import { types } from "mobx-state-tree";